Skip to Content

 Cologne Cathedral Christmas Market (Weihnachtsmarkt am Kölner Dom)

-Singers on a stage under a canopy of Christmas lights
+Singers on a stage under a canopy of Christmas lights.

 Musicians at the Cathedral Market

-At the foot of one of the most spectacular cathedrals in the world, the Cathedral Market is the market most visitors to Cologne will see first.
+At the foot of one of the most spectacular cathedrals in the world, the Cathedral Market is the market most visitors will see first.
 Just a few steps from the Cologne Cathedral, over 130 chalets sell crafts, one-of-a-kind gifts, and food.

 The red huts with their distinctive illuminated stars are laid out around a towering 80-foot-tall Christmas tree and a canopy of lights that makes everything feel enchanted.
 Among the offerings are more traditional gifts like Christmas smokers, ornate candles, and Russian nesting dolls.
-We also spotted more unexpected items like American moonshine and vinyl records transformed into clocks.
+We also spotted unexpected items like American moonshine and vinyl records transformed into clocks.

 Russian nesting dolls

 When it comes to food, there are many choices for both sweet and savory snacks.
 Many stands sell German specialties like flammkuchen (flatbread), käsespätzle (egg dumplings covered with cheese), and braised mushrooms with onions, garlic, and spices.
 There are also cinnamon rolls, churros, chocolate-covered fruit, and much more.
+We went straight for traditional currywurst and gluhwein (mulled wine) and couldn’t have been happier.

 German lebkuchen (gingerbread)